 The accompanying condensed consolidated financial statements and the related footnote disclosures are unaudited.
-The unaudited condensed consolidated interim financial statements have been prepared on the same basis as the annual audited consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement of the Company's interim condensed consolidated financial position as of May 31, 2023, the results of its operations for the three months ended May 31, 2023 and 2022, and its cash flows for the three months ended May 31, 2023 are not necessarily indicative of results to be expected for the year ending February 29, 2024, any other interim periods, or any future year or period.
-The Company's management believes that the disclosures are adequate to make the information presented not misleading when read in conjunction with the audited consolidated financial statements and accompanying notes for the year ended February 28, 2023.
+The unaudited condensed consolidated interim financial statements have been prepared on the same basis as the annual audited consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement of the Company's interim condensed consolidated financial position as of May 31, 2024 and the results of its operations for the three months ended May 31, 2024 and 2023.
+The results for the three months ended May 31, 2024 are not necessarily indicative of results to be expected for the year ending February 28, 2025, any other interim periods, or any future year or period.
+The Company's management believes that the disclosures are adequate to make the information presented not misleading when read in conjunction with the audited consolidated financial statements and accompanying notes for the year ended February 29, 2024.